Stop Building Worthless Software

 You have two choices.
 Both are hard.

-Choice A: The Rat Race (B2C)
+Choice A: The Zero-Barrier Game

-Choice B: The Boring Work
+Choice B: The Boring, Painful Work

 The Barbell Strategy (What I'm Building Next)

-I want to solve problems that are:
+I want problems that are:

 Regaining Focus

-It is just Business Fundamentals.
+It’s just Business Fundamentals.

 Focus on what doesn't change.